guillermooo/sublime-undocs/source/customization/menus.rst

 Sub-Menus
 =========

+Every menu item can have a sub-menu.
+Hovering the mouse pointer
-Every menu item can have a sub-menu, where hovering the item reveals the items grouped behind it.
+over a menu item with a sub-menu will reveal the items grouped under it.
 Sub-menus are independent menus with their own ID hierarchy.

 In order to extend a sub-menu
 from a different menu file,
-an ID must be specified in both occasions to target the correct item.
+an ID must be specified in both places to target the correct item.